tomieiro/tomi-code-style/README.md

 *Maximum line size is 80 characters*.

 Every line MUST end with ';' character.
-The exception is when a function, 'for' or 'if', are wrote in single line, like:
+The exception is when a function, 'for' or 'if', are wrote in single line or a wrapped line, like:
 ```lua
 local variable = "anything";
 Tb = {};